 13.1.
-Advance notice of Key Decisions
+Advance notice of Decisions and Key Decisions

-Where the Executive, an Executive Committee, individual members of the Executive, Officers, or under joint arrangements intend to take a Key Decision, a Forward Plan or other document will be published at least 28 days before the Key Decisions referred to in it are to be made.
+Where it is proposed that a Key Decision should be made by a Committee or sub-committee with decision-making powers or by an Officer or under joint arrangements, a Forward Plan or other document will be published at least 28 days before the Key Decisions referred to in it are to be made.